Jagadguru Shri Kripalu Ji Maharaj - A Short Biography

 In this age where people are judged by material success, the human soul yearning

-for peace and fulfillment finds soothing solace in Shri Maharaj Ji, who shines with
+for peace and fulfilment finds soothing solace in Shri Maharaj Ji's teachings, that shine with

 reveals a clear and practical path leading to God.

-He is, in the true sense of the word, a Jagadguru, the Guru of the entire world.
+He is and will always be in the true sense of the word, a Jagadguru, the Guru for the entire world.